-The Nigerian mega social media influencer who was arrested in Dubai in connection with a $435 cyber scam has been extradited to the US and handed to the Federal Bureau of Investigations (FBI).
+The Nigerian mega social media influencer who was arrested in Dubai in connection with a $435-million cyber scam has been extradited to the US and handed to the Federal Bureau of Investigations (FBI).

 Raymond Igbalode, known as “Hushpuppi” and his alleged accomplice Jacob Ponle, known as “Woodberry” are now in the custody of the FBI.
 “Hushpuppi” has already made his first appearance in a US court and he and “Woodberry” are expected to stand trial and face charges that include money laundering and cybercrimes.